 With my artistic practice I wish to present my art projects to the public like a dissection of different levels of consciousness, reality and experience, while thinking big and formally not focusing only on the sculptural medium, but instead constructing my works in layers and in harmony with various levels – at the level of form and of content.

 Boris Beja (1986) first graduated in 2009 from the Faculty of Natural Sciences and Engineering from Graphic Communications, University of Ljubljana and then graduated again in 2013 from Sculpture at the Academy of Fine Arts, Uni – versity of Ljubljana.
 He has had a number of individual exhibitions and has collaborated on several group ones.
 He has received some awards, among them the 2012 Prešeren Student Award for sculpture and, in the same year, the highest award for a contribution to the sustainable development of our society, the Slovene Human Resources Devel – opment and Scholarship Fund.
 Beja is also a critic and a curator.
 In his work, he unites various visual practices into an aestheticised, direct address with an emphasis on social criticism.
 From 2010 to 2013, he was writing articles on the subject of culture for the web portal Planet Siol.si.
 He was nominated for the OHO Group Award in 2015 and 2016.
 He has presented himself in many solo and group exhibitions.
-From the begining of 2014 is works at Škuc Gallery as assistant of artistic director of Škuc Gallery.
+From the begining of 2014 until autumn 2017 he worked at Škuc Gallery as assistant of artistic director of Škuc Gallery.
 He lieves and work in Ljubljana.